kinecosystem/kin-website-docs/docs/terms-and-concepts.md

 Your client app is an interface for your users, allowing them to create and manage Kin accounts.
 Kin provides client SDKs including the [Kin SDK for Android](/android/sdk), [Kin SDK for iOS](/ios/sdk) and [Kin SDK for Unity](/unity/sdk) to allow for this functionality.
 [More...](/kin-architecture-overview#client-app)

-## Creating An Account

-This is a two-step process, and the flow requires both the client SDK and the server SDK.
-First, an account is created locally on client, which generates a public/private keypair.
-At this point, no account exists on the blockchain yet.
-Then, the public key is sent to the developer's server, where the server SDK creates a blockchain account using this public address in a process called “onboarding”.
-A successful account creation results in a transaction ID.
 ## Earn

 The concept of an earn is when a user is rewarded by the app, which means that a payment transaction is sent from the developer’s [Operational Account](/terms-and-concepts#operational-account) to a User Account.